-The team planner view is new in Project 2010.
+The Team Planner view is new in Project 2010.
 The purpose of this view is to show resources and their assignments using a Gantt style format.
 The team planner view will help the scheduler identify overallocations within the schedule, level work loads, reassign resources to tasks and identify problems in the schedule from the resource point of view.
 This type of view is also known as Swim Lanes.

-NOTE: Team Planner view is only available in the Professional version of Project 2010.
-This view is not included in the standard version of the software.
+NOTE: Team Planner view is only available in Project 2010 Professional.

-The view is divided into 2 sections.
-The top section contains one row for each resource with bars on the right side representing assigned work.
-The bottom section contains bars representing tasks without resources.
+Team Planner view is divided into 2 sections.
+The upper section contains one row for each resource, with bars to the right representing assigned work.
+The lower section contains bars representing tasks without resources.

-To reveal the Team Planner view:
+To view the Team Planner:

 Task Gantt chart Team Planner